-The interim financial statements have been prepared and presented by the Company in accordance with accounting principles generally accepted in the United States ("GAAP") and the rules and regulations of the Securities and Exchange Commission ("SEC"), without audit, and, in management's opinion, reflect all adjustments necessary to present fairly the Company's interim financial information.
+The interim financial statements have been prepared and presented by the Company in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and the rules and regulations of the Securities and Exchange Commission (SEC), without audit, and, in management's opinion, reflect all adjustments necessary to present fairly the Company's interim financial information.

-Certain information and footnote disclosures normally included in the Company's annual financial statements prepared in accordance with GAAP have been condensed or omitted.
-The accompanying unaudited financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2011, included in the Company's Annual Report on Form 10-K (as amended).
-There were no significant changes in the Company's accounting policies or estimates since the end of fiscal 2011.
+Certain information and footnote disclosures normally included in the Company's annual financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
+The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2012, included in the Company's Annual Report on Form 10-K. There were no significant changes in the Company's accounting policies or estimates since the end of fiscal 2012.
 The financial results for any interim period are not necessarily indicative of financial results for the full year.